 Guidelines for prerequisites, credit hours, registration, and responsibilities.

-Form to be completed, signed by your faculty member and processed in the Advising Office before the end of add/drop for the term.
+There is a form to be completed, signed by your faculty member and processed in the Advising Office before the end of add/drop for the term.
 This is required before you will be able to register for the course.
 All University registration deadlines apply to PSY 1902.

 - Overall GPA of 3.0 or higher